 American Potato Bean (Apios americana)

-American Potato Bean is a perennial wildflower that is native to Wisconsin.
-It is a vine that can grow eight to 10 feet long in Wisconsin, even longer in warmer climates.
+American potato bean is a perennial wildflower that is native to Wisconsin, where it blooms from July to September.
+It is a vine that can grow eight to ten feet long in here in this state, even longer in warmer climates.
 The flowers are composed of dense racemes of pink, purple, or red brown flowers.
 The flowers are about an inch long, and the racemes grow three to five inches long.
 The leaves are pinnate with five to seven leaflets, each three to six inches long.
 The alternate leaves can be either smooth or hairy, lanceolate in shape, and smooth along the edges.
 It prefers soil that is sandy loam, well-draining, and rich in organic matter.
 It can be found in moist woods, along river banks, moist meadows, and wet ravines.
-(July)